 The Path to Drawdown: Geothermal

-Solving climate change and staying below 1.5ºC of global temperature increase requires that the world switch from fossil fuels-based power to using 100% emissions-free sources.
+Solving climate change and remaining below 1.5ºC of global temperature increase requires that the world switch to generating power from fossil fuels to using 100% emissions free sources.

 Geothermal power accounted for 0.34% of total global electricity generation in 2018.
 According to Project Drawdown, geothermal would have to grow to about 2.6-2.8% by 2050 for the world to be on a path to remain under 1.5ºC of warming.

 To get there, geothermal would need to undergo a drastic expansion over the coming decades:

 The IEA also projects that, to reach a 100% clean electricity grid by 2030, geothermal electricity generation would require a 10% annual increase between 2019 and 2030.